 Anna left AMAT after 3 years having been reunited with her family and mended the rift.
 She eventually relocated to the North of England where she is doing well.

 Frank became homeless because of a relationship breakdown.
 Becoming homeless was the hardest thing that Frank had ever experienced, and the impact resulted in him losing all contact with his family.
-As a Resident at AMAT, despite the best efforts of his support worker, he became socially isolated and unwilling to participate in any activities or events.
+As a Resident at AMAT UK, despite the best efforts of his support worker, he became socially isolated and unwilling to participate in any activities or events.

 Undeterred, his support worker finally persuaded Frank to join the new Healthy Eating programme run by AMAT from their 14 Meadowbank kitchen.
 This really engaged Frank; he produced an excellent standard of food and achieved a Food Hygiene Level 2 qualification.
 He then started to volunteer in the 411 HUB café, working alongside the Café Coordinator and also helping other Residents volunteering in the café.